two halves

 GENDER. ⚦ (they/them).

 PERSONALITY.
-An Anamnesis Anyder archivist with a curious disposition; their honey gold eyes with flecks of purple is telling of their vacillate personality, as is their mousy brown hair of their demurity.
+An Anamnesis Anyder archivist with a curious disposition; their honey gold eyes with flecks of lavender is telling of their vacillate personality.
 They often accompany Azem (Venat’s protégé) to “record their exploits” when not dedicating themselves to the categorization of the ever-increasing number of papers, crystals, and other recordkeeping mediums amidst the collection.

 Their knack for being swept into Azem’s meanderings has earned them their fair share of censuring that the Convocation tends to overlook due to Syne’s exceptional capacity for recall, second most to the chief archivist himself.
 Their ability to reference even the minutiae from pure memory and dedication to their studies initially granted them their position at the esteemed vault—one in which they nearly declined if not for the gentle prodding from Venat herself.
 When summoned to aid Azem, Syne can (literally) draw upon vibrant hues of ambient aether to render abstract images to life from memory, a primordial form of what would later come to be known as pictomancy.Syne’s strong intuition allows them to sense events before they occur, yet they were unable to forestall the events instigated by the Meteia—a regret that makes them realize that even not making a decision in itself carries consequences.
 Due to this indecisive nature, Syne is thought to have defected with Azem during the Final Days, with one shard of their unsundered soul eventually splitting into Lisie and Rehn on the Source.